Port Lands: Industry and transportation

 The Port of Toronto is a 21 ha container shipping facility and a cruise ship terminal along the eastern shore of the inner harbour operated by PortsToronto.
 PortsToronto also operates the large Outer Harbour Marina in between Cherry and Leslie Streets.
 The Portlands Energy Centre, a cogeneration power plant, is situated beside the now defunct Richard L. Hearn Generating Station.

 The Toronto Transit Commission has two facilities in the Port Lands.
 Its Lakeshore garage on Commissioners Street services Wheel-Trans minibuses.
 The TTC's Leslie Barns on Leslie Street is a maintenance and storage facility for streetcars.

 Toronto Hydro has a 12 acre facility at 500 Commissioners Street.
 In 2009, the facility had 189 solar panels to generate 36 kilowatts (kW) of electricity for internal use.

 Starting in 2013, the Toronto Port Lands Company created a "concrete campus" at 575 Commissioners Street near Leslie Street.
 This consolidated the operations of several concrete companies including Essroc, Lafarge, Metrix, and St. Mary's into one location.
 The campus freed up the companies' former spaces at other port locations for cleanup and redevelopment.

 Other industrial include road salt storage, a roof shingle manufacturing and a waste transfer station on the site of a deactivated incinerator.
 The Hearn Generating Station smokestack (215 m in height), together with the Ashbridges Bay sewage sludge incinerator stack and the Commissioners Street waste incinerator stack stand as towering landmarks of a bygone industrial era.
 All three facilities are no longer in operation.

 The Pinewood Toronto Studios (formerly FilmPort) was built on the 11 acres site of a former Esso oil tank farm.
 The first phase opened in 2008.

 Parks and recreation

 The area along the south shore of the Port Lands has become mostly recreational.
 The Leslie Street Spit extends south from the Port lands and forms an outer harbour, sheltering a bird sanctuary and two boating marinas in the outer harbour.

-The south-western corner of the Port Lands is home to Cherry Beach, parkland similar to the Toronto Islands but surrounded by a mostly vacant, industrial setting.
+The south-western corner of the Port Lands is home to Cherry Beach and the north-western part of the island is home to Biidaasige Park that opened on July 18, 2025, and people can expect to move into new housing on the island by 2031 as part of a first development phase.